aimeefullerton/growth_regime_IBM/README.md

    - run.info.[scenario].txt - basic information about parameters used in this run
    - fa.[iter].steelhead.[scenario].RData - array of fish results for each time step
    - WT.[iter].steelhead.[scenario].RData - array of water temperature for each time step
-   - production_[iter].csv ? summary of fish production by habitat type
+   - production_[iter].csv - summary of fish production by habitat type

    plots
    - [iter].steelhead.[scenario].png - a quick diagnostic summary

-   plots.ani - maps of each time step for one iteration
+   plots.ani - maps of each time step for one iteration (if this option was turned on)

 ----------------------------------------------------------------------------------